 Yasawa Islands Description

-You can’t compare the Yasawas to the Mamanuca islands.
+You can’t compare the Yasawa islands to the Mamanucas.
 They are like chalk and cheese, each island group offering a totally different experience.

 Sitting north of the Mamanucas, these islands tend to be hilly, even mountainous, and offer some of the best snorkelling and diving in Fiji.
 They also have white sandy beaches, although some areas lack much of a beach at low tides.
 Still, most places offer boat rides out to deeper water where you will get a chance to swim with Manta Rays, sharks, or just look at the myriads of fish that live amongst the corals.